 We welcome applications from voluntary and community groups, landowners, farmers and parish and town councils.

-You can download the grants guidance and application form by clicking on the buttons below.
-Please note that details may have changed since the last round so always make sure you are using the current guidance and application form.
+In the meantime you can have a look at the grants guidance and application form by clicking on the buttons below.
+Please note that details may change for the next round so always make sure you're using the current guidance and application form.

 Heritage Grants Application Form

 Get in touch

 If you have a project idea that you'd like to have an informal chat about then please contact Chris Lodge, Stories in Stone Project Officer.